AIMLDev726/ragpack/README.md

-# RAGPack 📦
+# ragpackai 📦

 **Portable Retrieval-Augmented Generation Library**

-RAGPack is a Python library for creating, saving, loading, and querying portable RAG (Retrieval-Augmented Generation) packs.
+ragpackai is a Python library for creating, saving, loading, and querying portable RAG (Retrieval-Augmented Generation) packs.
 It allows you to bundle documents, embeddings, vectorstores, and configuration into a single `.rag` file that can be easily shared and deployed across different environments.

 ## ✨ Features